 Confetti isn’t just polluting the environment—it’s also harming wildlife.
 Animals may be attracted to the shine that comes off the plastic pieces and wind up eating it.
 It can also end up in rivers and oceans, putting fish and other marine life at risk.
 According to National Geographic, when these little pieces of plastic collect in an animal’s stomach, it can cause them to die of starvation.

 So every time someone is using traditional confetti at an event, they’re really just throwing microplastics into the environment.
 Yikes.

-Recently, one of our TikTok videos went viral (follow us here!) where we showcased an eco-friendly alternative to regular confetti.
-Aside from being just as fun as the not-so-sustainable stuff, every pop also plants flowers.
+One of our TikTok videos went viral, where we showcased an eco-friendly alternative to regular confetti.

-If you’re looking for other sustainable alternatives, you can also take on a little DIY project.
 Leaf confetti is super easy to make, inexpensive, and totally planet-friendly.
 If you have a big event coming up, you could even invite some friends over to help speed up the process.
-Here’s how it’s done.

 What You’ll Need:

 1. Collect your leaves off the ground.
 Try to find many different colors.

 2. Use a hole punch to punch confetti out of your leaves.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.